taimoor-th1904453/DiscordBotTest/README.md

 I made this bot last summer without any prior knowledge in web apps or JS.
 Provided, I did have understanding of Java and Object Oriented Programming therefore it was not hard for me to catch up with most of the tutorials found online and once I got the hang of it, and created a nice setup, it was all about searching for libraries to make the bot do cool stuff.
 You guys should experiemnt in your own ways and have fun!

+I used heroku to host my web app.